 - Introductions (get to know each other).
-20 Minutes - Get to know each other, however you choose! - Spend time sharing: - What do you hope to get from Dear Wife? - Discussion 30 Minutes - Spend time discussing thoughts on the introduction.
-If any group members share they said "YES" to Christ (offered in the Introduction of Dear Wife), CELEBRATE with them! - Possible questions: - o What about the Introduction resonated with you?

-- How is God shaping your heart to begin a journey with Him? - Are there any areas in which you are hesitant to dig into, or would rather avoid talking about or working through with God? - Additional questions if wanted: - What do you think will be difficult for you as you walk through Dear Wife? - What can you do this week to depend more on God?

-- Take any prayer requests, and specifically pray for each wife and her husband. - Homework: Read Invitations 1-4.
+20 Minutes - Get to know each other, however you choose! - Spend time sharing: - What do you hope to get from Dear Wife? - Do you have any hesitations about going through the book? - Discussion 30 Minutes - Spend time discussing thoughts on the introduction.
+If any group members shared they said "YES" to Christ (offered in the Introduction of Dear Wife), CELEBRATE with them! - Possible questions: - o What about the Introduction resonated with you? - How is God shaping your heart to begin a journey with Him? - Are there any areas in which you are hesitant to dig into, or would rather avoid talking about or working through with God? - o Additional questions if wanted. - What do you think will be difficult for you as you walk through Dear Wife? - What can you do this week to depend more on God? - Prayer 10 Minutes - Take any prayer requests, and specifically pray for each wife and her husband. - Homework: Read Invitations 1-4.

-WEEK TWO:
+• WEEK TWO: